Specific aims of the program are to:

 Heifers will be evaluated for pelvic area and reproductive tract score prior to breeding.
 Estrus will be synchronized and heifers exposed to a single timed artificial insemination (AI).
 Estrus

 detection and an additional AI will be conducted if needed for the remainder of a 45-day breeding season.
-No clean-up bulls will be used.
+A clean-up bull (Angus Only) is an option after (2) AI services, but a third round of AI, if needed, is default.
 Selection of AI sires will be performed by the program’s administrator working with the advisory committee.
 Sires requested beyond committee selections must qualify under Tennessee Agriculture Enhancement program sire genetic requirements.
 Calving ease will be a high priority for sire selection.
 Pregnancy will be diagnosed approximately 30 days after the end of the breeding season via ultrasonography.

 REMOVAL OF HEIFERS